dougalcaleb/instant-carousel/README.md

 * Features:
     * Implemented infinite drag scroll - it is no longer limited to the center slide and the two adjacent to it
     * New extensions for type 0: multiple pages can now be visible at once
+    * Swiping can now be throttled
+    * Different types of user interactions can be individually throttled or not throttled
     * New settings (refer to documentation above for descriptions):
       * static_showPages
       * static_pageSpacing
       * static_pageSpacingUnits
       * static_spacingMode
       * transition_timingFunction
+      * throttle_swipe
+      * throttle_keys
+      * throttle_buttons
+      * throttle_navigation
     * Added comprehensive list of settings to README
 * Bugfixes:
     * Scrolling quickly with fewer pages caused a pop-in effect